African catering in Minneapolis and surrounding areas

 When it comes to cooking, I hate rules.
 I am not a formally trained chef but a being driven by passion.
-I cook from my heart, enjoy experimenting and go for flavor and color.
+I cook from my heart, enjoy experimenting and go for flavor, aroma and color.
 I get the most satisfaction when people enjoy my food.

 1. Since alot of peole are allergic to tree nuts and dairy, when I cook for the public, I do not use nuts or dairy because it limits the number of people who can enjoy my food.

-2. When I season food or use spices and herbs, I do so to compliment the natural taste of the food NOT to overpower it.
+2. I use spices and herbs, to accentuate the natural taste of food NOT to overpower it.
 This is evident in my curries.

 3. For me, it's not a trend, I have never liked greasy food.
 So, I go easy on the grease.